craftercms/docs/source/content-authors/content-authors-search.rst

 Content Author Search
 =====================

-This section describes how Content Authors can search for different things ins Crafter Studio while creating content.
+This section describes how Content Authors can search for different things in Crafter Studio while creating content.

 ---------
 Searching